Menu

 Unknown

-Meetings are an essential part of business, and a little over a year ago, the rulebook was ripped up.
+Meetings are an essential part of business, and in 2020, the rulebook was ripped up.
 We learned new technology, new etiquette and perhaps unlearned some ‘received wisdom’ about what meetings were for and how they needed to be run.

 So, what has the pandemic taught us about how we meet?
 With many organisations moving to hybrid working, how do we make meetings work, going forward?